samsquire/ideas4/README.md

  * **SQL** browser engines should provide SQL APIs.
 SQL is industry standard approach for querying data and it can be optimised.
  * **Distributed storage** Sync should be built into the browser and any offline data should be backupable to the cloud.
  * **Seamless merge with CRDTs** Browsers should implement CRDTs ala Automerge and Yjs and Braid protocol.
+ * **Desktop widgets** Should be possible to browse into a slide editor, image editor, video editor, music editor and so on.